-The following assurances are only applicable to State agencies with the situations described below.
-If the condition applies, check the box to indicate you have read and understand each statement.
-I. If in-kind goods and services are part of the budget, only pu in-kind services are included.
+with chec following assurances are only applicable to State agencies the situations described below.
+If the condition applies, ck the box to indicate you have read and understand each ement.
+Check Box I. If in-kind goods and services are part of the budget, only public in-kind services are included.
 No private in-kind goods or services are claimed.
-(7 CFR 277.4(d) and (e)) blic II.
+(7 CFR 277.4(d) and (e)) II.
 The E&T Program is implemented in a manner that is responsive to the special needs of Indian Tribal members on Reservations.
-The State agency shall consult on an ongoing basis about portions of the E&T State Plan which affect the submit for comment all portions of the E&T State Plan that affect the Indian Tribal Organization (ITO); if appropriate and the extent practicable, include ITO suggestions in the E&T splan.
+The State agency shall consult on an ongoing basis about portions of the E&T State Plan which affect them; submit for comment all portions of the E&T State Plan that affect the Indian Tribal Organization (ITO); if appropriate and to the extent practicable, include ITO suggestions in the E&T State plan.
 (For States with Indian Reservations only.)
-(7 CFR 272.2(b)(2) and 7 CFR 272.2(e)(7)) g m; ⊠ ad to
+(7 CFR 272.2(b)(2) and 7 CFR 272.2(e)(7))